ryannaidji/Machine-Learning-Portfolio/SupervisedLearningAlgorithms/Chapter2_Regression_Linear_Modeling/01_DataFrames_and_Variables.md

 ## Structure of a DataFrame

+DataFrame
-A **DataFrame** is a two-dimensional labeled data structure with columns of potentially different types.
+: A **DataFrame** is a two-dimensional labeled data structure with columns of potentially different types.
 It can be thought of as a table or spreadsheet in which rows and columns are indexed.

 ### Axes in a DataFrame